bioinformatics-ca/bioinformatics-ca.github.io/2016_workshops/metagenomics/integrated_assignments.md

 Functional composition of the OSD samples OR "What are they doing?" <a id="what"></a>
 -------------------------------------------------------------------

 The next step in the pipeline is to run the progam Humann to identify and quantify the metabolic processes in the metagenomes.
 This involves comparing the metagenome sequences to the KEGG database using the program diamond.
 This is a time consuming step and estimated to take around ~80-90 minutes for all our samples.
 Based on feedback from last year, we have pre-computed these results for you.
 The results are named kos.spf, pathways.spf, and modules.spf and can be found in your ~/workspace/assignment2 directory.
-If you are interested, see below is how we ran the samples.
+If you are interested, see below for how we ran the samples.
 If not, skip to "Statistical analysis of metabolic differences"

 Q8) From the kos.spf file what are the top 3 categories present in the 1m sample from the Bedford basin (station 152)?

-### Preparing for running Humann
+### Preparing for running Humann (Already run)

 -   Perform BLASTX searches agaisnt the KEGG reference database using the program Diamond (We have a helper script for running this step in batch mode for all of our samples)